GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius – and a lot of courage – to move in the opposite direction.
+> ### There certainly will be job disruption.
+Because what's going to happen is robots will be able to do everything better than us.
 >
-> ~ *Albert Einstein*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts